Skip to main content

 Cross option agreements

-• The surviving business owners can ‘force’ the personal representatives to sell the deceased’s interest to them.
+• the surviving business owners can ‘force’ the personal representatives to sell the deceased’s interest to them

-Tax efficient Wills
+Tax efficient wills

 The reason why business owners put in place cross option agreements as opposed to more formal contracts to buy and sell shares or compulsory transfer provisions in the company’s articles is often related to inheritance tax planning.

 It is imperative to consider what will happen to the business after the death of the business owner.
-If there is another member of the family lined up to take over then this will dictate how the business interest will be dealt with.
+If there is another member of the family lined up to take over, then this will dictate how the business interest will be dealt with.
 Quite commonly, however, a married couple may have no real idea what will happen to the business if the owner dies unexpectedly.
-This is where the flexibility of a discretionary trust in a Will can be particularly useful.
+This is where the flexibility of a discretionary trust in a will can be particularly useful.
 The effect of tax planning can be seen in the example below.

 Scenario A — Simple Will